-Right now, with WFM software, complex schedules can be created automatically based around rules, forecasts and variables decided by you.
+Right now, with WFM software, complex schedules can be created automatically based on rules, forecasts, and variables decided by you.
 Employees are notified of their shifts via an app where they can also easily switch shifts or claim open shifts.
 And communication and employee engagement have become core pillars of powerful workforce management software.

-This intelligent software is the solution businesses across the globe who rely on the deskless workforce turn to to manage their workforce more effectively, become more productive and ultimately provide an enhanced service and experience to their customers.
+This intelligent software is the solution businesses across the globe that rely on the deskless workforce turn to manage their workforce more effectively, become more productive, and ultimately provide an enhanced service and experience to their customers.
 And the software is only going to become more powerful thanks to artificial Intelligence (AI) and machine learning.

 In this article, we explain what data-driven WFM means and the different ways it benefits your business.
 If you're interested in finding out more about AI in combination to WFM tools, you can also read our latest guide - Unleash your workforce with AI: The need-to-know WFM guide.